o-alquimista/feed-control/README.md

 Before we start building the Ajax response template, let me explain a few things.

 **Screens** are overlays for the `.feed-data` element.
 They are used during the initial loading process, when the request fails very early, or when there are no results.
-In other words, _screens should only be used to announce the status of the initial request_.
-Once feed articles are on the page, control labels kick in.
+In other words, _screens are only used to announce the status of the initial request_.
+Once the feed has loaded items, control labels kick in.

-**Control labels** are used to announce the status of the feed button, whether it's loading or ready for a new request or if there's nothing else to show. _They should only be used after the initial request has completed successfully._
+**Control labels** are used to announce the status of the feed button, whether it's loading or ready for a new request or if there's nothing else to show. _They are only used after the initial request has completed successfully._

+These types of elements exist so you can customize the responses given by the Feed.
+For example, you may want to set a `min-height` on the screens and center their contents, or maybe change the color scheme of a control label.
+In short, styling is completely up to you.

+### Creating the Ajax response template
 The response received from the URL specified through `data-target` should contain a paginated collection of `<article>` elements.
 The last of them should be the `.feed-control` element, within which the feed button and all of its control labels are located.
 These are the requirements for all but the last `<article>`:
 - Provide the pagination metadata via data attributes.
 - Indicate the first `<article>` of the set by giving it the class `.focus-me`, which tells the plugin to focus this element as soon as it is loaded.
 This ensures the correct TAB sequence is maintained.